Pirates vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Mets and Pittsburgh Pirates will meet on Friday at PNC Park, at 7:05 PM ET, with Pete Alonso and Andrew McCutchen among those expected to produce at the plate.
+Kodai Senga gets the nod for the New York Mets on Saturday at PNC Park against Ke'Bryan Hayes and the Pittsburgh Pirates.
+First pitch is at 4:05 PM ET for the second game of a three-game series.

-The favored Mets have -120 moneyline odds against the underdog Pirates, who are listed at +100.
-The over/under for the contest has been set at 9.5 runs.
+The favored Mets have -140 moneyline odds to win against the underdog Pirates, who are listed at +115.
+The over/under is 9 runs for the game (with -115 odds to go over and -105 odds to go under).

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.